epfl-ada/ada-2023-project-analyticavengers2023/README.md

 # Community evolution on YouTube in Gaming

 # Abstract
 Communities are at the heart of YouTube.
 Major communities like _Gaming_ or _Entertainment_ dominate in the YouTube space.
 In our work, we decide to dive in-depth into the _Gaming_ community and define relevant sub-communities related to the gaming industry.
-These include a selected set of major games, like _GTA, Minecraft, Fortnite, League of Legends_ and more.
+These include a selected set of major games, like _GTA, Minecraft, Fortnite_ and more.
 We also take a look at other communities dedicated to Mobile Games, such as Clash Royale.
 Additionally, we consider communities focused on Gaming News, which encompasses channels like IGN.
 We will analyze these communities based on the engagement of viewers in the comments section.
-Using the comments' engagement of viewers is indeed a strong assumption for analyzing these communities, as people who write comments tend to be those engaged in the life of the channel.
+Using the comments' engagement of viewers is a strong assumption for analyzing these communities, as people who write comments tend to be those engaged in the community.
 Our goal is then to model communities and interactions between different communities over time.
 For example, how often do people in the _Minecraft_ community comment on _Fortnite_ videos?
 And how often do users migrate to other communities?
 We will show that users interact with other communities when events take place, such as the release of _Fortnite_ in 2017, and we will show how and why.

 # Research Questions
 - How do communities interact, and how do they evolve?
-- Which community dominates over others?
 - What are the key factors that could lead to an attention shift from one community to another?
 - Are there some games that are resistant to change and have remained stable since 2015?